John-Qu/John-Qu.github.io/_posts/2017-10-24-Notes-of-THE-NATURAL-NUMBERS.md

 ### What is the agreeable property of the positional system?

 > The positional system has the agreeable property that all numbers, however large or small, can be represented by the use of a small set of different digit symbols (in the decimal system, these are the ‘‘Arabic numerals” 0, 1,2, • • • ,9).
+>
-Along with this goes the more importantadvantageofeaseofcomputation.
-The rules of reckoning with numbers represented in positional notation can be stated in the form of addition and multiplication tables for the digits that can be memo- rized once and for all.
-The ancient art of computation, once confined to a few adepts, is now taught in elementary school.
+> Along with this goes the more important advantage of ease of computation.
+The rules of *reckoning* with numbers represented in positional notation can be stated in the form of addition and multiplication tables for the digits that can be memorized once and for all.
+The ancient art of computation, once *confined* to a few adepts, is now taught in elementary school.
 There are not many instances where scientific progress has so deeply affected and facilitated everyday life.

-> > reckon verb
+> > #### reckon verb
 > >
 > > 1 the cost was reckoned at $6,000: calculate, compute, peg, work out, put a figure on, figure; count (up), add up, total; chiefly British tot up.
 > >